S2E/s2e-old/docs/FAQ.rst

 Second, use S2E to *selectively* relax and/or overconstrain path constraints.

-* Check that the module under analysis is not doing unnecessary calls with symbolic arguments (e.g. ``printf``).
+* Check that the module under analysis is not doing unnecessary calls with symbolic arguments (e.g., ``printf``).
-  Use the ``s2e_get_example_*`` functions to provide a concrete value to ``printf``  without actually adding path constraints, to prevent disabling future paths.
+  Use the ``s2e_get_example_*`` functions to provide a concrete value to ``printf``  without actually adding path constraints, to avoid disabling future paths.
 Unless a program reads the output of ``printf`` and takes decisions based on it, not adding constraints will not affect execution consistency from the point of view of the module under analysis.

 * If you use a depth-first search and execution hits a polling loop, rapid forking may occur and execution may never exit the loop.
   Moreover, depending on the accumulated constraints, each iteration may be slower and slower.
-  Try to use a different search strategy or kill the unwanted execution paths.
+  Try to use a different search strategy or kill unwanted execution paths.

 * Try to relax path constraints.
 For example, there may be a branch that causes a bottleneck.
 Write a plugin to intercept that branch instruction and overwrite the branch condition with an unconstrained value.
 This trades execution consistency for execution speed.
-There may be paths that cannot occur in real execution (i.e., false positives), but as long as there are few of them, or you can detect them a posteriori, this is an acceptable trade-off.
+Unconstraining execution may create paths that cannot occur in real executions (i.e., false positives), but as long as there are few of them, or you can detect them a posteriori, this is an acceptable trade-off.